RAK4260 WisDuo Breakout Board Quick Start Guide

 OTAA Mode

 OTAA stands for Over-The-Air Activation.
-Detailed information about the OTAA will not be discussed in this document; however, the most important thing from a practical perspective is that a device needs to have the three (3) parameters: Device EUI, Application EUI, and App Key.
-It is already explained briefly in the previous section.
-It is set correctly in order for the LoRa Server to allow it to access the network.
+While detailed information about OTAA is beyond the scope of this document, it is essential to understand that a device requires three parameters: Device EUI, Application EUI, and App Key.
+These parameters, as briefly explained in the previous section, must be set correctly for the LoRa Server to grant network access.

-These can be obtained from the Device Overview page, where they are grouped one after the other for convenience.
+These parameters can be obtained from the Device Overview page, where they are conveniently grouped together.

-As these are randomly generated by TTN, you need to update your RAK4260 Breakout Board with their values to register it with the network.
-However, as mentioned before, you can only do this directly in the source code, compile it and then flash it to the device.
+Since these values are randomly generated by TTN, you need to update your RAK4260 Breakout Board with them to register it on the network.
+As previously mentioned, this must be done directly in the source code, followed by compiling and flashing it to the device.

-The following section will guide you through the process of doing this with the Atmel Studio.
+The next section will guide you through this process using Atmel Studio.

 Parameter and Firmware Setup